It’s ‘a race against the clock’ for the Seahawks to assemble a new-look offensive line

 “He hasn’t been able to be featured at that spot,” Carroll said.
 “But now that’s what we’re going with.
 He played everything in college, but played most of his snaps at center, and that’s where I thought he always looked the best.
 So, he had a fantastic offseason, he’s really looks as primed as he’s been.”

-For now, the other spots seem pretty set, with Lewis drawing raves on Thursday from Brown for how he worked during virtual meetings in the offseaon to get ready for camp, and Carroll saying that Shell “is exactly what we were hoping he would be.”
+For now, the other spots seem pretty set, with Lewis drawing raves on Thursday from Brown for how he worked during virtual meetings in the offseason to get ready for camp, and Carroll saying that Shell “is exactly what we were hoping he would be.”

 Should Shell falter at right tackle, Ogbuehi would likely take over with Carroll saying the former 2015 first-round pick of the Titans “looks the part.”